Scalar-induced gravitational waves with non-Gaussianity up to all orders

 and assume the Fourier modes are complex Gaussian variables with probability density

 The two-point correlation is then

 so that $\sigma_k^2 = (2\pi)^3P_{\zeta_g}(k)$, where $P_{\zeta_g}(k)$ is the dimensional power spectrum of $\zeta_g$.

-We perform the simulation in a comoving cubic box with periodic boundary conditions, computing spatial derivatives with a Fourier pseudospectral method and advancing in time with a fourth-order Runge-Kutta integrator.
+We perform simulations in a comoving cubic box with periodic boundary conditions, computing spatial derivatives with a Fourier Pseudo-Spectral (FPS) method and advancing in time with a fourth-order Runge-Kutta integrator.
 The tensor evolution and TT projection follow the procedures of Refs.~\cite{Garcia-Bellido:2007fiu, Dufaux:2007pt, Figueroa:2011ye}.
 The GW energy spectrum before redshifted to today is defined as usual by~\footnote{We have verified in our simulation that $\langle h_{ij,k}h_{ij,k} \rangle$ = $\langle h_{ij}^{\prime}h_{ij}^{\prime} \rangle$.}

 where angle brackets denote a volume average and $\rho_c(\eta)$ is the critical energy density at time $\eta$.